unicode-org/cldr/docs/ldml/tr35-keyboards.md

 This is a partial document, describing keyboard mappings.
 For the other parts of the LDML see the [main LDML document](tr35.md) and the links above.

+_Note:_
+Some links may lead to in-development or older versions of the data files.
+See <https://cldr.unicode.org> for up-to-date CLDR release data.

 ### _Status_

 _This is a draft document which may be updated, replaced, or superseded by other documents at any time.
 Publication does not imply endorsement by the Unicode Consortium.
 This is not a stable document; it is inappropriate to cite this document as other than a work in progress._